Livingsta is a writer and physicist who loves research and technology. She writes about anything that fascinates, provokes or interests her.

 How Long Does It Take to Lower Liver Enzyme Levels?

 The time it takes for liver enzyme levels to return to normal depends on each person, the severity of the condition of the liver, overall health and/or the frequency and intensity of alcohol consumption.
-Levels usually go down in a few weeks (4 to 8) if the condition is not too severe and if strict diet and health recommendations are followed.
+Levels usually go down in a few weeks (four to eight) if the condition is not too severe and if strict diet and health recommendations are followed.
 In severe cases, it can take a few months.
 If high enzyme levels are left untreated or treatment is delayed, these conditions can lead to liver cancer.

 Attempting to lower liver enzyme levels immediately before a liver function test is not recommended.
 Dietary and lifestyle changes should be permanent and enduring.
 Prolonged liver damage may lead to chronic and irreversible health conditions and even death.